TheGoodlike13/oblivion_dmg/README.md

 1. Enemies.
 2. Effectors.
 This includes both items and spells with effects.
 3. Hits.
 This is automatic, as all hits are assigned a unique number.

+Effects are parsed as arguments like this:

+{magnitude}(effect type}{duration}

+Magnitude is just a positive integer indicating the strength of the effect.

+Effect type is either 'drain', 'weakness/resist' or damage indicated by element.
+All of these can be referred to by prefixes:
+1. 100d: 100 drain life
+2. 25wm: 25% weakness to magic
+3. 50rp: 50% resist poison
+4. 6fr:   6 frost damage

+Finally, duration is optional and defaults to 1s.
+You can use '0s' to indicate instant spells.
+The number should always be an integer.
+'s' itself is optional.

+### List of commands

+#### enemy :name *hp* **multiplier [min max] effect*...

+Sets the enemy to attack.

+':' prefix indicates enemy name.
+Giving enemy a name will store it in memory for use within the session.

+First numeric value is considered enemy HP.
+It must be positive integer and is required.
+For leveled enemies this is their HP for levels in range [1, min].

+'*' prefix indicates the HP multiplier for leveling.
+It must be a positive integer, but is optional.
+Enemies without this argument are simply not leveled.

+'[' prefix indicates minimum level.
+It must be a positive integer.
+Defaults to 1.

+']' suffix indicates maximum level.
+It must be a positive integer larger than minimum level.
+Defaults to 2^31 - 1.
+For level above this one, enemy HP will simply cease to increase.

+All remaining arguments will be parsed as permanent effects on the enemy.
+Damage effects will be ignored.
+Drain effects will just reduce max HP.
+This should be used for innate resistances and weaknesses.

+#### enemy *$name*

+Same command as above, but instead of using custom values, fetches enemy from the memory using given name.
+The name is required.

+#### *$name :copy_name*... *+category :name effect*... ...

+Enqueues the next hit by combining effectors.
+An effector is an item or a spell which can have effects.

+If the effector is referred to by name, it is fetched from memory.
+If a different name is provided for this effector, it is copied and stored into memory as well.

+In the other case, a new effector is created.
+It will be stored into memory with either a given name, or a generated integer.

+The resulting hit must be a valid combination in-game:
+1. Melee strike.
+2. Melee strike with poison.
+3. Bow shot with arrow.
+4. Bow shot with arrow and poison.
+5. Staff invocation.
+6. Spell cast.

+For poisons, bows and arrows, the other effectors are optional.
+If none were provided, the application will assume they simply have no magic effects.

+To use exactly the same effector as part of the hit, either duplicate the hit itself, or refer to it by its name.

+If this is unclear, consider using [help](#help) command for some examples.

+#### *#hit*... *xTimes*... ...

+Repeats hits by reference.

+'#' prefix indicates a hit to repeat.

+'x' prefix indicates how many times should the previous reference be repeated:
+>     #1      repeat first hit in the session
+>     #1 x1   repeat first hit in the session once (same as above)

+>     #1 #1   repeat first hit in the session twice
+>     #1 x2   repeat first hit in the session twice (same as above)

+#### level *player_level*

+Sets the level of the player.
+It must be positive integer and is required.
+This will not affect the settings file, only this specific session.

+This adjusts HP of leveled enemies to match.
+Does not affect already selected enemies.
+Use [refresh](#refresh) to achieve this.

+#### difficulty *slider_position*

+Sets the in-game difficulty slider.
+It can be any double, but is required.
+To be faithful to the game, it should be in range [0, 100].
+This will not affect the settings file, only this specific session.

+This adjusts all damage which comes from the player itself.
+Notably does not affect poisons.

+#### spell_effect *spell_effectiveness*

+Sets the effectiveness of spells.
+It must be a positive integer and is required.
+To be faithful to the game, it should never exceed 100.
+This will not affect the settings file, only this specific session.

+This adjusts magnitudes of all spells as if the player was wearing armor.
+Queued spells also get adjusted.

+#### parse *mode*

+Sets the parse mode for duplicate effect types.
+It must match 'lenient', 'mixed' or 'strict'.
+This will not affect the settings file, only this specific session.

+Lenient allows duplicate effect types everywhere.
+Strict forbids them everywhere.
+Mixed, the default, allows them in files, but forbids them for user input.

+#### wait *duration*

+Ensures at least some time passes between hits.
+Useful when spamming attacks with a very fast weapon.
+Takes into account time wasted by swapping and cooldowns.

+The duration should be a non-negative double.

+#### go

+Proceeds with the simulation using selected enemy and queued hits.
+After it is done, the hits are no longer queued, but the enemy is still selected & refreshed.

+#### help

+Gives a rough explanation of all commands and gives a few examples.

+#### quit

+Closes the application.

+#### undo *amount*

+Removes previously enqueued hits, if any.

+Amount allows removing multiple hits at once.
+It must be a positive integer and is optional, defaulting to 1.

+#### forget *$name*...

+Removes everything with exact 'name' from memory.
+This includes hits, enemies and effectors.
+This does not include things whose 'name' is merely a prefix.
+Avoid using with integers, as that might cause unexpected results.

+#### refresh

+Removes all enqueued hits and updates selected enemy level (if applicable).

+#### reload

+Reloads all caches.
+This clears the memory completely, then re-fills it with prepared files.

+If you've made changes to the files before using this command, they will not be visible.
+Use [restart](#restart) for that.

+#### reset

+Reloads all caches, settings, etc.

+If you've made changes to the files before using this command, they will not be visible.
+Use [restart](#restart) for that.

+#### restart

+Reloads all caches, settings, etc.

+If you're using 'gradle' or 'run' to run the application, this will also load all changes done to 'config' files while the application was running.

 ## Limitations